Updated July 5, 2026

 What Workers Compensation Insurance Covers

 Workers compensation coverage in Indiana is built to respond to a work-related injury or occupational illness without requiring the employee to prove fault.
 The core benefits in a workers compensation policy in Indiana include medical expenses coverage, lost wages benefits, disability benefits coverage, vocational rehabilitation, death benefits, and employer liability coverage.
 That means an employee hurt on the job in a warehouse, clinic, retail floor, delivery route, or restaurant kitchen may receive treatment and wage replacement under the policy rather than through a separate dispute.
 Indiana’s filing process runs through the Indiana Department of Insurance, which makes it important to keep claim records organized and payroll classifications accurate.
-The state requirement applies to employers with 1+ employees, while sole proprietors, partners, and farmworkers are listed as exemptions in the data provided here.
+The state requirement applies to employers with 1+ employees, while sole proprietors, partners, and farmworkers are listed as exemptions.
 Because Indiana has a large manufacturing base and major transportation and healthcare employment, many policies need careful class-code selection so the coverage matches actual job duties.
 This is especially important for employers with mixed roles, such as office staff, production workers, and field technicians.
-A policy can also include employer liability protection, which is part of the workers compensation structure described in the product data.
+A policy can also include employer liability protection, which is part of the workers compensation structure.
 Coverage details can vary by carrier and class code, but the state-specific compliance point is simple: if you have employees in Indiana, the policy needs to align with the state requirement and your payroll records.

 Coverage Included